jfitzusu/math4610/Midterm/exam_questions_1.md

 4. What is a nonlinear equation?
 Compare this to linear equations.
-A linear equation is one where the change in input is proportial to the change in output, and can be expressed in the form output = a * input + b.
-A non-linear equation is an equation that does not follow this property, such as input = sqrt(output) or output = input ^ 2.
+A linear equation is one where the change in input(s) is proportial to the change in output, and can be expressed in the form output = a * input1 + a2 * input2 + b, etc. A non-linear equation is an equation that does not follow this property, such as input = sqrt(output) or output = input ^ 2 or any other such combination.

 5. Is the bisection (i) efficient, (ii) accurate, (iii) robust?
 What smoothness conditions on the function are needed for Bisection to work?
 The biseciton method is not very efficient.
-It converges linearly, when other algorithms can do much better.
+It makes a lot of function calls (two per step), and itt converges linearly, when other algorithms can do much better.
+This means you'll need more iterations to get a given error.
 Additionally, you will basically allways need a fixed number of iterations, as (how we coded it) it has one, very niche short-out condition that isn't likely to be met before the loop finishes.

 It's not very accurate.
 As mentioned before, it converges linearly, so it will take a lot of work to get decent accuracy using the bisection method.